otto-de/api-guidelines/api-guidelines/rest/hypermedia/maturity-level/maturity-level.md

 # Maturity level

-[Richardson Maturity Model](https://martinfowler.com/articles/richardsonMaturityModel.html) is a well received way to categorize APIs according to REST architectural constraints.
+[Richardson Maturity Model](https://martinfowler.com/articles/richardsonMaturityModel.html) is a well-received way to categorize APIs according to REST architectural constraints.

 The last level of this model requires a constraint called HATEOAS (Hypermedia As The Engine Of Application State).
 This allows API providers to fully control consumer behavior with their responses, so in extreme cases they could even be implemented completely generically.
 While not practical most of the time, aspects of this last stage can be used to make consumers more independent of business changes to an API.